Rama Shama Bhama: Critical reception

-Upon theatrical release, the film opened to positive reviews from critics.
-The film was praised mainly for the performances of Kamal Haasan and Ramesh Aravind, with the former speaking in the Hubli dialect of Kannada in the film.
-The dialogues and screenplay also received praise.
 Writing for Rediff, R. G. Vijayasarathy wrote, "Ramesh wields the megaphone for the first time and comes out in flying colours."
 He praised the performances of the actors and the dialogues, and concluded calling the film "a wholesome family entertainer."
-Sify.com reviewed the film and wrote, "Kamal Hassan has scored full marks with Hubli- Dharwad accent and perfect histrionics required for a comedy riot." and added, "Camera of P K H Das and catchy dialogues by Yeshwanth Sardeshpande are added attractions."
+Sify wrote, "Kamal Hassan has scored full marks with Hubli- Dharwad accent and perfect histrionics required for a comedy riot" and added, "Camera of P K H Das and catchy dialogues by Yeshwanth Sardeshpande are added attractions."
 S. N. Deepak of Deccan Herald reviewed the film and praised the performances of all the actors, the camerawork and the dialogues.